mechanical-turk/generator-vulcanjs/README.md

 ## Issues
 - React components don't get generated properly.
-- `vulcanjs:remove` is not implemented yet.

 ## Extra
 - To see redux logs, set the environment variable `VULCANJS_SEE_REDUX_LOGS` to `true`.
 For example:  `VULCANJS_SEE_REDUX_LOGS=true yo vulcanjs:package`
 - To turn the logs off, set the same environment variable to `false`.
 For example: `VULCANJS_SEE_REDUX_LOGS=false yo vulcanjs:package`

-## Contributing
-- Install `grunt`
-- In the project root, run `npm run watch`
-- Do not work on the root.
-Make your changes in the `/src` directory.
-- Grunt will compile your code into the root directory.
-- PRs are always welcome!